adii4491/boiler_plate_code_for_dev/README.md

 A simple bioler plate code for web development. <br>
-with GSAP, scrollTriger and locomotive with js code
+With GSAP, scrollTriger and locomotive with js code.